AdobeDocs/asset-compute.en/help/using/api.md

 ## Process request {#process-request}

 The `process` operation submits a job that transforms a source asset into multiple renditions, based on the instructions in the request.
-Notifications about successful completion (event type `rendition_created`) or any errors (event type `rendition_failed`) are sent to an Event journal that must be retrieved using [/register](#register) once before making any number of `/process` requests.
+Notifications about successful completion (event type `rendition_created`) or any errors (event type `rendition_failed`) are sent to an Event journal that must be retrieved using [`/register`](#register) once before making any number of `/process` requests.
 Incorrectly formed requests immediately fail with a 400 error code.

-Binaries are referenced using URLs, such as Amazon AWS S3 pre-signed URLs or Azure Blob Storage SAS URLs, for both reading the `source` asset (`GET` URLs) and writing the renditions (`PUT` URLs).
+Binaries are referenced using URLs, such as Amazon AWS S3 pre-signed URLs or Azure Blob Storage SAS URLs.
+Used for both reading the `source` asset (`GET` URLs) and writing the renditions (`PUT` URLs).
 The client is responsible for generating these pre-signed URLs.

 | Parameter                | Value                                                |
 |--------------------------|------------------------------------------------------|